petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/configuration/configuring-instance-settings.md

 Liferay instances share the same server but can be configured to serve up different digital experiences from different domain names.
 Various settings can be configured for each instance you have.

-For example, configure a specifc mail server to send email and notifications for each instance.
+For example, configure a specific mail server to send email and notifications for each instance.
 Email notifications are sent for various purposes (e.g. user registration or password management).
 To learn more, see [Configuring Mail](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/setting-up-liferay/configuring-mail.html)

 ### Configuring Mail in LXC